JacobPaxton/data_science_notes/ds_notes.md

 - - zscore = (value - population_mean) / standard_deviation
 - - zscore = (value - avg(value_list)) / std(value_list)
 - - from scipy import stats, stats.zscore(value_list) ----- returns Z-Score of value_list

+## Bringing it all together
+- from env import user, password, host
+- def get_connection(db, user=user, host=host, password=password):
+    (link magic to pull from MySQL database)
+- set df to file pulled from the MySQL database
+- df.head() and df.tail() to return the data first 5 rows and last 5 rows
+- - series attributes to check for more information
+- series methods to perform necessary calculations